 Then in May 2018, I decided that it was high time that I took charge of my life and started focusing on my studies again with full dedication.

-Finally, in the 4th attempt, I cleared Group 1 in the Nov 2018 attempt and in May 2019 attempt I cleared CA Final Group 2 in the first attempt.
+Finally, on the 4th attempt, I cleared Group 1 in the Nov 2018 attempt, and in May 2019 attempt I cleared CA Final Group 2 on the first attempt.

 Against all odds, I became a Chartered Accountant on August 14, 2019, at the end of 51.

 I always regret that I could not do a professional course due to my own mistake when I was young.
 So when I became a CA and added the two letters before my name, I was exhilarated.